Chris-Nelson-860/teachdegree-project-1/README.md

     - *I created a new branch to work on each step of the project and then merged it back into master once it was complete and functioning.*
     - *I used git from the command line to do this because I have been told that it is very important to know how to use git from the command line if you want to become a professional developer.*

 3. Next I created a function that would print out the appropriate quote.
 The tricky part of this was that some of the quotes had more properties than others.
-I had to use an if statement that would not print out properties that were undefined.
+I had to use an if statement that would not print out properties that were undefined...